NVlabs/motion-policy-networks/README.md

 docker build --tag mpinets --network=host --file docker/Dockerfile .
 ```
 After this is built, you should be able to launch the docker using this command
-(be sure to use the correct paths on your system)
+(be sure to use the correct paths on your system for the `/PATH/TO/THE/REPO` arg)
 ```
 docker run --interactive --tty --rm --gpus all --network host --env DISPLAY=unix$DISPLAY --env XAUTHORITY --env NVIDIA_DRIVER_CAPABILITIES=all --env "ACCEPT_EULA=Y" --volume /PATH/TO/THE/REPO:/root/mpinets mpinets /bin/bash -c 'export PYTHONPATH=/root/mpinets:$PYTHONPATH; /bin/bash'
 ```